Nicole A. Ozer, Esq.

 Nicole graduated magna cum laude from Amherst College, studied comparative civil rights history at the University of Cape Town, South Africa, and earned her J.D. with a Certificate in Law and Technology from Boalt Hall School of Law, University of California Berkeley.

 Before joining the ACLU, Nicole was an intellectual property attorney at Morrison & Foerster LLP.
-Nicole has been honored with the Privacy Award by the Berkeley Center for Law & Technology, the James Madison Freedom of Information Award by the Society of Professional Journalists, the Young Bear Award by the University of California, Berkeley, and was recognized by San Jose Magazine for being one of 20 "Women Making a Mark" in Silicon Valley.
+Nicole has been honored with the Privacy Award by the Berkeley Center for Law & Technology, the James Madison Freedom of Information Award by the Society of Professional Journalists, and the Young Bear Award by the University of California, Berkeley.
+The Recorder recognized Nicole as a 2018 Woman Leader in Tech Law and San Jose Magazine selected her as one of 20 "Women Making a Mark" in Silicon Valley.
 Nicole proudly served in the pilot program of the AmeriCorps National Service Program in the summer of 1993.
-Nicole was also Co-President of her law school class, is a past Chair of the State Bar of California Cyberspace Committee, and is a founding board member of the Bay Area Lawyer Chapter of the American Constitution Society (ACS).
+Nicole was also Co-President of her law school class, is a past Chair of the State Bar of California Cyberspace Committee, was a founding board member of the Bay Area Lawyer Chapter of the American Constitution Society (ACS), and currently serves on the ACS Bay Area Advisory Board and the Berkeley Law Alumni Board.

 Nicole's legal and policy publications include: Making Smart Decisions About Surveillance: A Community Guide to Transparency, Accountability, and Oversight (ACLU of California, 2016); Privacy and Free Speech: It's Good for Business (ACLU of California, 2016, 2012, 2009); Losing the Spotlight: A Study of California’s Shine the Light Law (ACLU of California, 2013); Putting Online Privacy Above the Fold: Building a Social Movement and Creating Corporate Change (NYU Review of Law and Social Change, 2012); Contributing Author, Treatise on Internet Law & Practice in California, Continuing Education of the Bar (2011); Location-Based Services: Time for a Privacy Check-in (ACLU of Northern California, 2010); Digital Books: A New Chapter for Reader Privacy (ACLU of Northern California, 2010); Cloud Computing: Storm Warning for Privacy(ACLU of Northern California, 2010); ); No Such Thing As Free Internet: Safeguarding Privacy and Free Speech in Municipal Wireless Systems, 11 N.Y.U.
 J. Legis. & Pub.
 Pol'y 519 (2008); Companies Positioned in the Middle: Municipal Wireless and Its Impact on Privacy and Free Speech, 41 U.S.F.
 L. Rev. 635 (2007); Rights "Chipped" Away: RFID in Identification Documents, 2008 STAN.
 TECH.
 L. REV. 1; Under the Watchful Eye: The Proliferation of Video Surveillance Systems in California (A Report of the California ACLU Affiliates, Schlosberg and Ozer, 2007).